.avif)

-Thousands of employees are harassed each year while at work, and as a result file sexual harassment claims in order to be compensated for their often harrowing work situations.
-A 2015 survey found that about one in three women are sexually harassed in the workplace, and roughly 38 percent of those said the harasser was a male boss.
+Thousands of employees are harassed each year while at work, and as a result, file sexual harassment claims in order to be compensated for their often harrowing work situations.
+One recent survey found that about one in three women is sexually harassed in the workplace, and roughly 38 percent of those said the harasser was a male boss.
 More than 70 percent, however, did not report their situation to authorities.

 Harassment is a very serious unlawful offense, and can lead to not only tough work environments but also retaliation from employers.
 According to the Equal Employment Opportunity Commission (EEOC), charges of retaliation associated with sexual harassment more than doubled in the last 20 years, to just under 40,000, overtaking charges of racial discrimination.